Venance Payot

 Venance Payot (June 26, 1826 – March 13, 1902) was a naturalist, glaciologist, alpine mountain-guide, scholar, author, and two-time mayor of Chamonix, France.
 He published a wide range of early scientific literature relating to the mountains of the Mont Blanc massif and undertook some of the earliest continued measurements of the movement of glaciers within that mountain range.
 He has been posthumously credited in mountaineering literature with being the youngest person (as of 1843) to have climbed Mont Blanc, and would have been sixteen years old at the time; other sources have challenged this.

 Personal life

 Payot was born in Chamonix on June 26, 1826.
 He was the seventh child of his mother, Marie Pierrette Simond (1797–1852).
 His father was Pierre-Joseph Payot (1791–1858), who was a mountain guide and who led the writer Alexandre Dumas on a journey to the Mer de Glace, accompanied by the young Venance.

 Payot died in Chamonix on March 13, 1902, leaving behind at least one son, Paul.

 Mountain guide

 Payot first became a porter, helping to carry the provisions and equipment of clients and guides into the mountains, and then became an aspirant (trainee) guide.
-He was then accepted into the Chamonix Guides Company (Compagnie des guides du Chamonix), receiving his certificate of admission on 11 May 1852.
+He was then accepted into the Chamonix guides company (Compagnie des Guides de Chamonix), receiving his certificate of admission on 11 May 1852.